 Staying active is very important to me, but if you are a long time reader or friend, then you know that I am not one to run marathons or take on the challenge of a triathlon.
 But I do like to get out of the house, take in some fresh air and challenge myself to get my daily steps on my tracker.

-Last summer and fall, Eric and I really got into bike riding.
+Last summer and fall, my husband and I really got into bike riding.
 We would spend several hours a few mornings a week taking on the various hike and bike trails in our city.
 Then life got busy and out schedules didn’t exactly work out to go biking together.
 So we just stopped.

 A few months ago, shortly after we moved into our new neighborhood, I decided we needed to get active again.
 No we didn’t start training for that marathon, but we did get up and moving in some form or fashion every single day.
 You see, while I know you must push yourself and work hard to see “results”, I fully believe that some activity is better than no activity.
 That if you have no motivation or are suffering an injury, that sometimes all you need is to get up and dance, go on a walk around the block or jump on the trampoline with the kids… to not only get your heart going, but to make your heart and soul happy!